AARON m English, French, German, Jewish, Biblical, Biblical Latin, Biblical GreekFrom the Hebrew name

 Gone with the Wind (1939), in which it was the nickname of Scarlett's daughter.

-BRAD m EnglishShort form of
+Brad m EnglishShort form of

-BRADFORD, and other names beginning with
+Bradford and other names beginning with

 Brad.
 A famous bearer is American actor Brad Pitt (1963-).

-BRENT m EnglishFrom an English surname, originally taken from various place names, perhaps derived from a Celtic word meaning
+Brent m EnglishFrom an English surname, originally taken from various place names, perhaps derived from a Celtic word meaning

 "hill".

-"high, noble".
-It was borne by the semi-legendary Irish king Brian Boru, who thwarted Viking attempts to conquer Ireland in the 11th century.
+briíg).
+It was borne by the Irish king Brian Boru, who thwarted Viking attempts to conquer Ireland in the 11th century.
 He was slain in the Battle of Clontarf, though his forces were decisively victorious.
-The name was common in Ireland before his time, and even more so afterwards.
-It came into use in England in the Middle Ages, introduced by Breton settlers.
-It subsequently became rare, but was revived in the 20th century.
+This name was common in Ireland after his time, and it was introduced to northern England by Norse-Gael settlers.
+It was also used in Brittany, and was brought to England by Bretons in the wake of the Norman Conquest.
+Though it eventually became rare in the English-speaking world, it was strongly revived in the 20th century, becoming a top-ten name for boys in most regions.

-BRIDGET f Irish, English, Irish MythologyAnglicized form of the Irish name
+Bridget f Irish, EnglishAnglicized form of the Irish name

-Brighid meaning
+Brigantī meaning

-"exalted one".
-In Irish mythology this was the name of the goddess of fire, poetry and wisdom, the daughter of the god Dagda.
+Dagda.
 In the 5th century it was borne by Saint Brigid, the founder of a monastery at Kildare and a patron saint of Ireland.
 Because of the saint, the name was considered sacred in Ireland, and it did not come into general use there until the 17th century.
 In the form

 Birgitta this name has been common in Scandinavia, made popular by the 14th-century Saint Birgitta of Sweden, patron saint of Europe.

-BYRON m EnglishFrom a surname that was originally from a place name meaning
+Byron m EnglishFrom a surname that was originally from a place name meaning

 "place of the cow sheds" in Old English.
 This was the surname of the romantic poet Lord Byron (1788-1824), the writer of